Gmail to Notion Integration: 4 Ways to Connect Gmail and Notion

 - Optionally check Also apply filter to matching conversations to process existing emails

-From that point on, every email matching your filter is automatically saved to Notion.
+From that point on, every matching email is automatically saved to Notion.
 You don't need to open Gmail, click anything, or even be at your computer.

-For the full setup process, see our email forwarding guide.
+For the full setup process, see my email forwarding guide.

 Pros